Kyelink/node-humhub-services/README.md

 ## Installation

-In order to set an API key go to `Administration -> Modules -> Installed -> Rest API` on your Humhub account.
+In order to set an API access go to `Administration -> Modules on your Humhub account.

 ![humhub1](https://github.com/Kyelink/node-humhub-services/assets/143307261/97824401-cd6b-478e-8084-1ef5d453f18c)

 ![humhub2](https://github.com/Kyelink/node-humhub-services/assets/143307261/e1d7c00f-abee-42cb-a8a8-71e0426da193)

+Then install the restful API module, and click on configure in order to set an access with basic authentification or bearer token.

 ![humhub3](https://github.com/Kyelink/node-humhub-services/assets/143307261/7093b119-9e0c-411a-babd-a59e6abf744e)

+Under "General" choose to allow the access method you want to use.

 ![humhub4](https://github.com/Kyelink/node-humhub-services/assets/143307261/75028c73-7d05-44b1-b9aa-14da4abaa318)

+If you want to setup an access via bearer token, generate one in the "Bearer Auth" tab, and provide your account as an authorized user.
+Then you'll just have to add your token in your credentials node.

 ![humhub5](https://github.com/Kyelink/node-humhub-services/assets/143307261/d20911c4-fc74-47bf-826e-197de12def72)